danielrhoda/ruminant_allometry/README.md

 'processing_data' - code to clean and wrangle the raw landmark data into formats suitable for anlaysis

-'figures_results' - all the code to replicate the figures and results of this project
+'analysis_figures' - all the code needed to replicate the analyses and figures presented in this manuscript

+'figures_results' - older version of 'analysis_figures'